 The build quality of this camera is stellar.
 It sports a weatherproof design that can withstand splashes, dust, and even work in sub-zero temperatures that could cause some other cameras to fail.
 If you want good shots, the design of this camera makes it so you can venture out into the elements.

 The final feature that gives this camera a boost is its built-in image stabilization.
 If you are using a stabilized lens, the sensor-shift type built-in stabilization and that of the lens work together.
 This forms what Panasonic refers to as Dual I.S.
 With compatible lenses Dual I.S. the system is able to produce 6 stops of image stabilization.

-- Professional photo and video performance 20 3-Megapixel (Plus 80-megapixel high-resolution Jpeg/raw in-camera image) micro...
+- Professional photo and video performance 20 3-Megapixel (Plus 80-megapixel high-resolution Jpeg or raw in-camera image) micro...

-- Rugged splash/freeze proof design Durable magnesium alloy body withstands heavy use out in the field and is freeze proof down...
+- Rugged splash or freeze proof design durable magnesium alloy body withstands heavy use out in the field and is freeze proof...